Applied linguistics: Australia

 Australian applied linguistics took as its target the applied linguistics of mother tongue teaching and teaching English to immigrants.
 The Australian tradition shows a strong influence of continental Europe and of the US, rather than of Britain.
 Applied Linguistics Association of Australia (ALAA) was established at a national congress of applied linguists held in August 1976.
 ALAA holds a joint annual conference in collaboration with the Association for Applied Linguistics in New Zealand (ALANZ).

 Canada

 The Canadian Association of Applied Linguistics / L'Association Canadienne de Linguistique appliquée (CAAL/ACLA), is an officially bilingual (English and French) scholarly association with approximately 200 members.
 They produce the Canadian Journal of Applied Linguistics and hold an annual conference.

 Ireland

 The Irish Association for Applied Linguistics/Cumann na Teangeolaíochta Feidhmí (IRAAL) was founded in 1975.
 They produce the journal Teanga, the Irish word for 'language'.

 Japan

-In 1982, the Japan Association of Applied Linguistics (JAAL) was established in the Japan Association of College English Teachers (JACET) in order to engage in activities on a more international scale.
+In 1982, the Japan Association of Applied Linguistics (JAAL) was established in the Japan Association of College English Teachers (JACET) to engage in activities on a more international scale.
 In 1984, JAAL became an affiliate of the International Association of Applied Linguistics (AILA).